deepaklearner/sample_cypher/further_req.md

 6.5 i am getting error in this line """ data_to_update = [(tuple([row[idx] for idx in req_columns] + [row['resourceid']])) for row in batch.values]""" error fetching data: only intezers, slices (':', ellipses, numpy.newaxis, None and or boolean arrays are valid indices

+7. code for identities update
+7.1.
+How can i make my code easy to maintain.